brettbar/portfolio/src/content/bio/bio.md

 - The less code to solve a problem the better, simple solutions are better than complex ones.
 - Performance isn't an afterthought, computer hardware is amazing yet most software runs orders of magnitudes slower and worse than it should.
-- Software bloat is a pervasive issue, the 'hundreds-of-megabytes-node_module' anti-pattern must end.
 - In most cases as a programmer, you should be using the terminal/CLI to interface with your computer.
 While IDEs can have there place, I will always prefer Vim (with plugins) and the terminal for 90% of projects.